Whittington Hospital: History

 The first hospital on the site was St Anthony's Chapel and Lazar House, a facility built for lepers in 1473.
 It closed during the Dissolution of the Monasteries in the mid-16th century.

 The current hospital has its origins in the Small Pox and Vaccination Hospital, built in 1848.
 It was designed by the architect Samuel Daukes as one of two isolation hospitals in London (the other was the London Fever Hospital in Liverpool Road) intended to care for smallpox patients during the epidemic at that time.
 The hospital, instituted in 1746, was removed from the original central London site to make way for the building of King’s Cross station.

 After smallpox treatment services transferred to Clare Hall Manor at South Mimms in 1896, the hospital was officially re-opened by the Duke and Duchess of York as a workhouse infirmary with the addition of a large adjacent building in 1900.
 Originally called Highgate Hill Infirmary, in 1914, it became Islington Infirmary and by 1920, five linked blocks had been added to the south of the original building.
 The hospital was taken over by the London County Council in 1930 and renamed St Mary's Hospital.
+At the time of transfer St Mary's Hospital had 621 beds, its medical superintendent was A Remington Hobbs MD MRCP and the steward was JT Bacon.
+The Matron was Miss MM Travers.
+Travers was appointed Matron in 1930 and remained in post until her retirement in 1951.